mjfusa/Samples/electron/getstarted/readme.md

 9. Click the **Next** button on the **Certificate Import Wizard** window.
 10. Click **Finish** button to complete the certificate install.

- After installing the certificate, you can double click on the the .appx/.mspx or .appxbundle/.msixbundle to launch [App Installer](https://www.microsoft.com/store/apps/9nblggh4nns1) and install the app.
+ After installing the certificate, you can double click on the the .appx/.msix or .appxbundle/.msixbundle to launch [App Installer](https://www.microsoft.com/store/apps/9nblggh4nns1) and install the app.

- ## Package the app for Submission to the Microsoft Store
+ ## Package the app for Publishing to the Microsoft Store
 1. Change the Build targets to Release
 2. Right click the ```Packaging Project-Release``` project.
 3. Select Store | Associate app with the Store